The Way of Being

 5. Remaining doubt is acknowledged.
 Keeping in mind the empirical and logical consistency, proofs, and heuristics, this doubt may be addressed by regarding the fundamental principle as (a) a universal principle or (b) an existential hypothesis or attitude.
 The purposes to #a and #b are similar.
 It is that to wait for certainty is paralyzing.
 Of course we want some justification and we do not want absurdity but those are given.
 Then, FP as universal principle is a theory to be explored and analyzed, motivated by its grounding and power.
 As existential hypothesis, its basis is similar, relieving us of crippling needs for certainty—but not the practical concern with it—and enables us to face the world – universe – and future with an effective combination of doubt and openness, of grounding and transcendence.

 Doubt is critical to reason (defined in on reason).
 But doubt ought to be reflexively applied to itself.
 Then doubt and imagination are seen as complementary.
+Imagination is critically essential for without it there is nothing to doubt and so no knowledge at all.

 Imagination and doubt are supplemented by seeking action and experience, intuition, linguistic expression, emotion and value.